 Do you struggle when it comes to deciding what to feed your family for dinner and then having to cook it?
-When you’ve been busy all day long and have already made a million decisions, one of the last things you probably feel like doing is deciding what to eat, only then to find that you haven’t got what you need in the cupboards and fridge.
-Check out this post on meal planning made simple to take the stress and hard work out of meal times?
+When you’ve been busy all day making 101 decisions, one of the last things you probably feel like doing is deciding what to eat for dinner and cooking it.
+Check out this post on meal planning made simple to take the stress out of meal times!

 I must admit that meal planning and meal prep is an area where I’ve struggled in the past.
 I can never seem to decide on what I feel like eating more than a day ahead.
 Our family’s lives have also been so busy that my approach has always been more of a ‘wing it on the day’ rather than a shining example of organised domesticity!

 With my husband working long hours we were never sure, until towards the end of the day, whether he would be back in time for dinner.
 My two daughters were younger then and needed their dinner earlier than they do now.
 Every other weekend I would also have my step kids to feed, so the fridge needed to be fuller and I had to choose meals that all seven of us would eat and enjoy, despite different tastes, appetites and fussy eaters!

 As a result, my meal planning was totally haphazard, often done on a whim (if at all) and didn’t make much difference to my stress levels in the run up to dinner time.

 Fast forward to now and I’m much better at meal planning and being more organised in the kitchen.
 I still don’t particularly enjoy it, but I totally appreciate the benefits so much that I’ve forced myself to make weekly meal planning part of my regular routine.

 Some of the benefits that we’ve noticed are: